 Brampton Wine Studio – You will find this bar on Church Street.
 It has plenty of seatings outside.

 Love Wine – A truly tiny place, it’s a wine bar as well as a wine shop, extremely local!

-If you are looking for a more active way of exploring the city, the wineries and the surroundings, hop on a bike – it really is one of the best things to do in Stellenbosch.
+If you are looking for a more active way of exploring the city, the wineries and the surroundings, hop on a bike.

 You can count on a plethora of biking trails for all difficulty levels.
 The best place if you enjoy mountain biking is Ditorpia, at Delvera Farm, where you can rent regular or electric bikes and follow the 15 km Porcupine trail or the easier and shorter Farm trail.
 Besides, biking is one of the most fun ways to go wine tasting, and you can even reach nearby towns such as Franschhoek!